What is Conditional Content?

 This will open the Conditional Logic settings where you can define rules to control content visibility.

-Click "Add new rule set" to create a new conditional logic rule.
+Click "Add condition manually" to create a new conditional logic rule.

 Enter a name for the rule (e.g., "Any product line item name").